madjugglers/pattern-book/01_maj_pattern_book.md

 The world of juggling has many contributors and contributions that we have failed to identify in this collection.
- The following links are important ones we know about:
+ The following links are some of the important ones:

 * [Martin Frost's Youtube channel](https://www.youtube.com/user/elgra2)